ethanjperez/convince/README.md

 <p align="center"><img width="40%" src="allennlp/doc/static/Learning-to-Convince-Figure.png" /></p>

-The code for training Judge Models and Evidence Agents is available in `allennlp/`.
+The code and instructions for training Judge Models and Evidence Agents is available in `allennlp/`.